 I went to Barcelona with my husband at the end of August, you can read about what we got up to in my post Top 10 things to do in Barcelona for Muslim Couples.
-We stayed at the Casa Fuster Hotel which is THE most beautiful hotel in Barcelona and ideally located in the shopping district.
+We stayed at the Casa Fuster Hotel which is THE most beautiful hotel in Barcelona and conveniently located in the shopping district.

 With my husband’s aversion to fish (and allergy to shellfish) we were on the hunt for halal meat.
 The good news is that there are a few halal options in Barcelona.
 The bad news is that you may struggle to find anything other than Indian/Pakistani or Turkish/Middle Eastern food.
 There are lots of halal shawarma/donor kebab shops scattered around the city so if you want a quick eat you’re in luck.

 The majority of halal restaurants in Barcelona are at the end of the popular tourist area Les Ramblas, on Nou De la Rambla and Rambla del Raval which is 5 mins walk away from Les Rambles.
 Here you will find lots of little Pakistani places and yes shawarma too.
 I also spotted two grocery shops selling halal meat which is useful if you are there for a while and have facilities to cook.

 On the main Les Ramblas, we had a very overpriced chicken couscous and chicken shawarma at Habibi restaurant.
 Although the couscous was good the chicken shwarama was dry and tasteless.

 On our second night we had an average meal at La Turca on Nou De La Rambla.
 But the restaurant is nice and homely and makes you feel like you’re in Edgware Road, or should I say Beirut?!
 The hummus was delicious and creamy, the kofta dish I ordered wasn’t too bad either.